awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

         .comment("Value for the record")
         .build());

-new KinesisstreamsToGluejob(this, "CustomETL", new KinesisstreamsToGluejob.Builder()
+new KinesisstreamsToGluejob(this, "CustomETL", new KinesisstreamsToGluejobProps.Builder()
     .glueJobProps(new CfnJobProps.Builder()
         .command(new JobCommandProperty.Builder()
             .name("gluestreaming")